rbd3/Coalition-test/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add more pages
+- Add team page
-- Develop more sections, contents of those sections
+- Fix mobile version
-- Add more teacher
+- Fix caroussel in mobile version
-- Backend part for internal use
+- Use high quality images

 <p align="right">(<a href="#readme-top">back to top</a>)</p>